-ERCOT is governed by a Board of Directors composed of 11 directors (nine voting and two non-voting).
+ERCOT is governed by a Board of Directors composed of twelve directors (nine voting and three non-voting).
 Eight of the voting directors are selected by a statutorily created ERCOT board selection committee and may not have a fiduciary duty or assets in the ERCOT region.
 The remaining voting director is an ex officio director, the Public Counsel.
-The two non-voting directors are also ex officio, that is, the Chair of the PUCT and ERCOT's Chief Executive Officer.
+The three non-voting directors are also ex officio, that is, the Chair of the PUCT, Commissioner of the PUCT, and ERCOT's Chief Executive Officer.